 Contrary to popular belief, you don’t have to be middle-aged or even have started a family for life insurance to be a worthwhile investment.
 In fact, establishing a life insurance policy early on could be a smart way to set the tone for your financial future.

-For millennials who are just starting out with their finances, such a policy could be the safety net that makes all the difference.
-Young adults typically have yet to amass a significant savings or a retirement plan they can rely on early in their careers, and a life insurance plan could ensure that a future spouse or children are provided for under any circumstances.
+For young adults just starting to build their finances, such a policy could be the safety net that makes all the difference.
+This age group typically has yet to amass significant savings or a retirement plan and life insurance could ensure that a future spouse or children are provided for under any circumstances.

 Even if you don’t have anyone depending on you just yet, you’ll be thankful to have gotten a jump on investing in your family’s future early on.
 It’ll put you that much closer to your financial goals later in life.